search

 A big thanks to Marissa for walking us through a portion of her day!

-Marissa Ciocco, PE, is a graduate of Rowan University holding a B.S. in Civil Engineering with a Bantivoglio Honors Concentration.
+Marissa Ciocco, P.E., is a graduate of Rowan University holding a B.S. in Civil Engineering with a Bantivoglio Honors Concentration.
 She worked in the Construction Materials Laboratory as part of the CREATE's Fellowship program at Rowan University, and participated in clinic projects such as a green roof feasibility study, testing the effects of water quality on masonry mortar, and the sustainability of converting organic waste feedstock into liquid biocrude.
 Marissa is passionate about working towards creating a more sustainable environment.

 Our team has provided sampling, testing, and qualification for a diverse array of projects and clients throughout the Northeast, including commercial, residential, and industrial applications.
 Our laboratory training, calibration, and quality control procedures ensure that testing is performed by competent, experienced personnel, like Marissa, utilizing properly calibrated equipment.
 And, our process ensures that the results are subjected to an exceptional quality control program.